isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    %1: prepared DHCPv4 response was not sent because a callout set the next ste to DROP
+    %1: prepared DHCPv4 response was not sent because a callout set the next step to DROP

 Logged at debug log level 15.
 This debug message is printed when a callout installed on the pkt4_send